mendix/docs/content/en/docs/appstore/use-content/modules/genai/openai/_index.md

 For more inspiration or guidance on how to use those microflows in your logic, Mendix recommends downloading the [showcase app](https://marketplace.mendix.com/link/component/220475), which demonstrates a variety of example use cases.

 {{% alert color="info" %}}
-For more information on how to set up a vector database, see [Retrieval Augmented Generation (RAG)](/appstore/modules/genai/rag/)
+Some examples demonstrate knowledge base interaction and require a connection to a vector database.
+For more information these concepts, see [Retrieval Augmented Generation (RAG)](/appstore/modules/genai/rag/)
 {{% /alert %}}

 ## 6 Troubleshooting {#troubleshooting}